 Our Texas criminal appellate law firm is able to handle federal court criminal appeals.
 Crimes charged by the government can be appealed against after a conviction or sentencing has been made.
 A federal appeal can be filed right after the trial.
 We represent clients on appeals for felony and misdemeanor appeals in Texas.
 Upon conviction in a circuit court, the defendant has the right to file an appeal in the Circuit Court of Appeal.
 The Law Office of Robert Sirianni handles appeals in each Circuit Court of Appeal as well as Texas post-conviction relief and habeas corpus and Texas federal appeals.
 The purpose of an appeal in Texas is to review decisions of the trial court or lower tribunal to determine if the legal error has occurred.
 Legal error is harmful if it affects the outcome of the case.
 Appeals are not trials and are not intended to give a litigant a second opportunity to re-argue the facts of his or her case.
 The appellate court does not serve as a second jury.
 Texas appellate courts will review motions for summary judgment, jury trials, bench trials, and appeals of all final and non-final orders for lower court error.
 We can appear before the Fifth Circuit Court of Appeal for the United States and the Supreme Court of the United States.
 The firm also handles appeals in Garland Texas, Irving, Grand Prairie, Pasadena, McKinney, Killeen, and McAllen Texas.

 Our Texas criminal appellate law firm may handle appeals at every step of a criminal defense appeals including federal criminal appeals and post-trial motions.
 From pretrial motions, to trial, to appeals, to the post-conviction phases of a case, our firm can handle each case with attention and focus.
-Contact us if you need an attorney who can handle post-conviction, appellate, or habeas corpus matters such as rule 2254 or 2255.
+Contact us if you need a Texas appellate attorney who can handle post-conviction, appellate, or habeas corpus matters such as rule 2254 or 2255.
 We often file motions under Motions for Ineffective Counsel.

 Evidence of the trust bestowed on our law firm can be clearly seen from our expansive clientele that includes high profile citizens, renowned business moguls, and the common folks.
 Some of the Supreme Court motions that we can handle include but are not limited to the motion of habeas corpus, motion to vacate conviction and motion to withdraw plea.